Deadpool2000/Termux-GUI/README.md

-# Termux-GUI
+# Termux-GUI (v1.2)
-Use termux in GUI mode using XFCE environment
+Use termux in GUI mode using XFCE and MATE environment

 #### XFCE running on Termux -
 ![Screenshot_20200211-114119](https://user-images.githubusercontent.com/32305505/75316470-74b5ee80-588b-11ea-8454-4fd4c0aceba7.png)

+#### MATE running on Termux -

-A simple python script to install xfce environment in Termux
+A simple python script to install xfce and mate environment in Termux

 ## Installation
 1) apt install python3